Obrifold del Pezzo surfaces in $\mathbb P^1 \times \mathbb P^1\times \mathbb P^1$ format

 \subsubsection{Non existence of degeneration to a toric variety}

-Each family in our models of orbifold del Pezzo surfaces is locally $\Q$-Gorenstein rigid.
+Each family in a given models of orbifold del Pezzo surfaces is locally $\Q$-Gorenstein rigid.
 The first plurigenus $h^0(-K_X)$ (and all plurigenera $h^0(-mK)) $ are invariant under $\Q$-Gorenstein deformations.
-Moreover $h^0(-K_{X})>0$ for any toric Fano variety as the origin is always contained in the corresponding Fano polytope.
-Thus each family in our model which has $h^0(-K)=0$ does not admit a $\Q$-Gorenstein degeneration to a toric variety.
+Moreover, $h^0(-K_{X})>0$ for any toric Fano variety as the origin is always contained in the corresponding Fano polytope.
+Thus each family in a given model that satisfies $h^0(-K_X)=0$ does not admit a $\Q$-Gorenstein degeneration to a toric variety.
 In total, 5 out of 13 models have \(h^{0}(-K_X)=0\).
-These examples are of interest in the sense they can not be constructed using toric methods.
+These examples are of interest in the sense they can not be constructed using usual toric methods.